GIFT: Games as Informal Training for Generalizable LLMs: Method

 \subsection{Game as Informal Learning Environments}

-Formal learning is characterized by structured acquisition of explicit knowledge.
-In LLM training, such learning paradigms are naturally instantiated by mathematics, where models are trained to solve well-defined problems under supervision.
-Accordingly, we formulate \textit{Math} as the formal learning environment in our study.
+Formal learning emphasizes the structured acquisition of explicit knowledge.
+In LLM training, this paradigm is naturally instantiated by mathematics, where models solve well-defined problems under supervision.
+We therefore use \textit{Math} as the formal learning environment in our study.

-Motivated by the central role of informal learning in human cognition, we consider what constitutes informal learning for LLMs.
-Informal learning is characterized by three key properties: it emerges from unstructured interaction, experience, and feedback; it proceeds without explicit instruction and predefined learning objectives; and it spans diverse and heterogeneous scenarios.

-From this perspective, \textsc{game}-based environments provide a natural and effective abstraction for modeling informal learning.
-Games are inherently interaction-driven and governed by intrinsic rules that generate feedback and rewards through agent-environment dynamics.
-Learning signals arise directly from interaction outcomes, eliminating the need for human-annotated data.
-Moreover, games distill essential structures of real-world scenarios into controlled yet expressive settings, enabling models to explore strategies, adapt to feedback, and reason about others across a wide range of simulated scenarios.

-To systematically capture the diversity of informal learning experiences, we organize game environments along the degree of social interaction complexity (single-turn, multi-turn two-player, and multi-turn multi-player settings).We design and select three representative game environments, summarized in Table~\ref{tab:game_types}, each targeting complementary aspects of informal learning and ability acquisition \cite{noda2019effectiveness, liang2025multi}.
-The detailed game information is introduced in Appendix~\ref{app:game_rule}.
+To model informal learning for LLMs, we ask what can serve as an informal learning environment.
+We argue that \textsc{game}-based environments are a natural choice: they enable learning without explicit instruction, support open-ended interaction through feedback, and abstract diverse real-world scenarios into controllable environments.
+Moreover, this makes games suitable for experience-driven learning while retaining clear rules and measurable outcomes for reinforcement learning.

+Following this view, we select three games with increasing interaction complexity, including single-turn \textit{Matrix Games},single-turn two-player \textit{TicTacToe}, and multi-turn multi-player \textit{Who's the Spy}, covering different abilities including abstract reasoning, long-horizon planning, and social reasoning.
+The selected environments are summarized in Table~\ref{tab:game_types}, with Details provided in Appendix~\ref{app:game_rule}.